History of Protestantism: Overview

 While the Counter-Reformation on the continent continued until the 19th century, the growth of a Puritan party dedicated to further Protestant reform polarized the Elizabethan Age, although it was not until the Civil War of the 1640s that England underwent religious strife comparable to that which its neighbours had suffered some generations before.
 Nonconforming Protestants along with the Protestant refugees from continental Europe were the primary founders of the United States of America.
 In the middle 17th century, Pietism became an important influence in Lutheranism.

 The Great Awakenings were periods of rapid and dramatic religious revival in American religious history, from the 1730s to the mid-19th century.
-In result, a multitude of diverse Protestant denominations emerged.
-In the First Great Awakening, John Wesley founded Methodism which in turn sparked Evangelicalism.
+As a result, a multitude of diverse Protestant denominations emerged.
+In the First Great Awakening, John Wesley founded Methodism which in turn sparked evangelicalism.
 The Second Great Awakening brought Adventism, the Holiness movement and Plymouth Brethren alongside other denominations.
 The Salvation Army was founded during the Third Great Awakening.
 Some scholars propose the Fourth Great Awakening took place in the late 20th century.
 Modernist and liberal streams shaped mainline denominations during the Age of Enlightenment.

 In the 20th century, Protestantism was becoming increasingly fragmented with Pentecostalism, Charismatic movement, Neo-charismatic movement, Nondenominational churches, house churches, Neo-orthodoxy, Paleo-orthodoxy, numerous Christian fundamentalist, evangelical, independent, and other groups emerging mainly in the United States and the developing world.
 In particular, American Protestantism was affected by this phenomenon with both mainline and conservative sides being affected.
 Beginning in the 1980s, the rapid fragmenting became accompanied by a general secularization of Western society.
 While all these movements spilled over to Europe to a limited degree, the development of Protestantism in Europe was more dominated by secularization, leading to an increasingly post-Christian Europe.

 In the 21st century, Protestantism continues to divide, while simultaneously expanding on a worldwide scale largely due to rising Evangelical Protestant and Pentecostal movements.